 To enlighten the object, there is an LED illumination.
 It ensures the flicker-free supply of light during your recording.
 These lights also do not emit any heat means there is no shift in temperature.

 These accessories do not come with the package, but the manufacturer does send a free starters pack of slides, including blank slides and cover-free slides.
-An aluminum case for the device is also delivered with a package to keep it dust-free.
+An aluminum case for the device is also delivered with a package to dust-free.

 In short, it is a microscope with a 50% price but 100% features.